hetavv/vlm-text-extraction/README.md

 This repository contains the code and results for the Vision Language Model (VLM) assignment, focusing on gujarati text extraction from scanned documents, advanced image processing, and VLM fine-tuning.

+The primary Multi-modal Model used for this project is the **Google Gemma 3-12b-it** multimodal model, available on [Hugging Face](https://huggingface.co/google/gemma-3-12b-it)

 ## Repository Structure

 This submission is organized into three main Google Colab notebooks for clarity and reproducibility: